-The REZA BAND is one of the first non-medicinal, non-surgical devices designed to reduce symptoms associated with laryngopharyngeal reflux (LPR) – also known as silent reflux – including chronic throat irritation and cough, hoarseness, difficulty swallowing and post nasal drip.
+The Reflux Band (also known as the Reza Band) is a non-medicinal, non-surgical devices designed to reduce symptoms associated with laryngopharyngeal reflux (LPR) – also known as silent reflux – including chronic throat irritation and cough, hoarseness, difficulty swallowing and post nasal drip.

 What is the Reflux/Reza Band?

 The REZA BAND is a device that is worn around the neck while you sleep.
 The band aims to stop the regurgitation of stomach contents from passing through the upper oesophageal sphincter (UES) – the muscle at the top of your oesophagus that opens when you swallow and should otherwise remain closed – by adding a small amount of pressure (between 20-30 mmHg) on the UES.

 What happens when I breathe or swallow?

 According to the manufacturer Somna Therapeutics, using the REZA BAND feels like wearing a shirt collar buttoned with no effect on breathing or swallowing.

 How is it fitted?

 The REZA BAND is positioned around your neck with cushions positioned over the cricoid cartilage area.
 A Comfort Dial allows you to slightly adjust the REZA BAND for comfort.

 How much does it cost and where can I buy it?

 The REZA BAND is available in the US for $169 and must be prescribed by your doctor to ensure it fits properly and is comfortable.
 In the UK it is expected to be available via GDS Medtech for £299.
 You can find other international distributors on the Reza Band website.